California Civil Litigation Deadline Calculator

 • Calendar Days include all days—weekends and holidays.

-Note: If a deadline falls on a weekend or court holiday, it is extended to the next court day.
+Note: If a deadline falls on a weekend or court holiday (except for MSJ deadlines), it is extended to the next court day.
 (CCP § 12a)

 Defendant’s Answer or Demurrer: Due 30 calendar days after service of the complaint.
 (CCP § 412.20)